Memorial Day Ceremony Set for Monday

 Memorial Day is a federal holiday for remembering and honoring people who have died while serving in the United States Armed Forces.
 The holiday, which is currently observed on the last Monday of May was previously observed on May 30, from 1868 to 1970.

-With that in mind, a special Memorial Day Ceremony will be held at Veteran’s Park in downtown Carmi Monday morning.
+With that in mind, a special Memorial Day Ceremony will be held at Veteran’s Park in downtown Carmi this Monday morning.
 The special ceremony will get underway at 11, with a welcome presented by the Veterans of Foreign Wars Post 3851 and American Legion Post 224.

 Korean War Veterans Roscoe Templeton will offer the opening prayer of the Legion.